BRIEFING CALLS

 Radio for Community, Art and Culture

-This conference call was focused on the power of radio in fostering art, culture and community.
+This conference call focused on the power of radio in fostering art, culture and community.
 It provided informattion about an exciting upcoming opportunity for community groups to start their own radio stations.

 - See the slide presentation associated with the call